reyesr/dockenv/README.md

 ### autocreate-volumes-mountpoints

-When if option is enabled, dockenv automatically creates the host directory that are referenced in the --volume options if they do not exist.
+When this option is enabled, dockenv automatically creates the host directories that are referenced in the --volume options if they do not exist.
 Default value is 'false'.
 If this option is not enabled, and the host directory does not exist, an error is raised, and the environment installation is cancelled.